gapacurar/AIFacade/docs/user_guide.md

 cd AIFacade
 ```

-If this will move to main then:
+If this moves to the main, then:

 ```sh
 git clone https://github.com/your-username/AIFacade.git